fredyvelasquezgt/personal-blog-next-js/posts/sagan.md

 ---
-title: Thanks for opening my eyes, Carl Sagan.
+title: Thanks for opening my eyes, Carl Sagannnn.
 excerpt: In this post, I want to talk about Carl Sagan, his worldwide legacy, and how, even in death, he continues to inspire thousands of people (myself included).
 image: sagan3.png
 isFeatured: true